paddie/SOxServer/README.md

             $ brew install mongodb

     2. To make sure that MongoDB launches after reboot, we need to register it with `launchctl`.
-This is done using a `.plist`-file which is located in homebrew's Cellar:
+This is done using a `.plist`-file which is located in homebrew's Cellar (this assumes MongoDB v.
+1.8.0-x86_64 is installed, given a different version, the path would obviously be different):

-            $ cp /usr/local/Cellar/mongodb/<version>-x86_64/homebrew.mxcl.mongodb.plist /Library/LaunchAgents &&\
+            $ cp /usr/local/Cellar/mongodb/1.8.0-x86_64/homebrew.mxcl.mongodb.plist /Library/LaunchAgents &&\
             launchctl load -w /Library/LaunchAgents/homebrew.mxcl.mongodb.plist

         Make sure that the `.plist` was registered correctly with `launchctl` by running the following: